Skip to content

 There are several surgical options available for cataract removal, including phacoemulsification, extracapsular cataract extraction, and intracapsular cataract extraction.
 Phacoemulsification is the most common and preferred method, as it is less invasive and has a faster recovery time.

-In this age group if no cataract is present, the best option is an evo visian implantable collamer lens or evo visian icl.
-If unfortunately, there is cataract present then a presbyopic implant in the eye would be the proper choice.
+In the 20-30 age group, if no cataract is present, the best option is an EVOvision implantable collamer lens or EVO vision ICL.
+If, unfortunately, there is a cataract present, then a presbyopic implant in the eye would be the proper choice.

 What is a toric lens?
 What are the pros and cons of using it?